craigbarratt/hass-pyscript-jupyter/README.md

 pip install hass_pyscript_kernel
 jupyter pyscript install
 ```
+Running `jupyter pyscript install` is only required on new installs, or if your old
+version of `hass_pyscript_kernel` is prior to 1.0.0.

 On a new install, you'll need to edit the `pyscript.conf` file.
 The install command above
 will print its path.
 Replace these settings: